Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "...Yes," she decided.
 "It’s a taking-magic.
 A *powerful* one.
 And I trust my uncle and I love Vemik, but they’re just men, and too much taking-magic makes men forget themselves.
 I need something to help them stay balanced."

 "I don’t think we can give you that…" Shyow said at last.
-"I think...I think that’s **your** *‘challenge,’* Singer.
+"I think...
+I think that’s **your** *‘challenge,’* Singer.
 We can’t do it for you."

 "...I guessed you would say that," the Singer sighed.
 "But…"